Brampton Fall Fair: Present

 The Brampton Fair Grounds (Now Old Fairgrounds Park) were sold to the City of Brampton in March 1992, with the exception of the Brampton Curling Club properties.

-In 1995, the Region of Peel Agricultural Society bought 95.43 acre of land at Heart Lake Road and Old School Road in Caledon, Ontario, moving the fair to that location in September 1997 for its 144th season.
+In 1995, the Region of Peel Agricultural Society bought 95.43 acre of land at Heart Lake Road and Old School Road in Caledon, moving the fair to that location in September 1997 for its 144th season.

 The new location includes the Peel Junior Farmers Hall (6,000 sq. ft.), meeting rooms, the Show and Sale Pavilion (33,000 sq. ft.), ten multi-purpose buildings, and outdoor show rings.

 The Fall Fair's Homecraft Division, consists of arts & crafts, photography, handicrafts, needlework, baking and kitchen craft, gardening and flowers, fruits and vegetables, quilting, arrangements, and antiques.
 Many of these categories have both junior and adult versions.
 Special categories for developmentally challenged students have been introduced recently to the fair.

 There was no Fall Fair in 2020.